SethStalley/sethstalley.github.io/about.md

 * **Video Games**

     Video games in some ways best showcase the potential of virtual systems.
 Entire worlds not restrained by the laws of physics but by the imagination and rules of their creators.
 Blizzard in particular is one of my favorite such creators.
 Games such as StarCraft were a huge part of my high school years.

+---

+### Disclaimer

+All thoughts and opinions expressed on this site are my own and do not reflect those of my current or past employers.